Hope of Israel Ministries (Ecclesia of YEHOVAH):

 There's no mention of water baptism.
 The Bible is the most misinterpreted book in the world, because most people study it out of context and without the presence of its Author, YEHOVAH God.

-The Bible Stipulates Immersion
+The Bible Stipulates Pouring or Sprinkling

-The Judean ritual of purification by immersion, the mikva, is undoubtedly a forerunner of the practice of baptism.
-In ancient Judaism, a cleansed leper, a woman after her menstrual period, any ceremonially defiled person, and a convert to Judaism, had to undergo the mikva and be fully immersed in water, prior to being declared "pure" and able to enter the Temple -- or reenter society.
+The Judean ritual of purification by pouring or sprinkling, the mikva, is undoubtedly a forerunner of the practice of baptism.
+In ancient Judaism, a cleansed leper, a woman after her menstrual period, any ceremonially defiled person, and a convert to Judaism, had to undergo the mikva and have "living" water poured or sprinkled on them, prior to being declared "pure" and able to enter the Temple -- or reenter society.
+Archaeologists have discovered almost fifty ritual baths called mikva'ot -- in the excavations around the southern wall of the so-called Temple mount in Jerusalem.

 When John the Baptist appeared offering water in the wilderness, he was claiming to fulfill a number of eschatological promises; the fact that he was baptizing around the Jordan particularly recalled Ezekiel’s prophecies about Israel’s restoration to the land.
 And in each case, these are promises that YEHOVAH God will cleanse His people.
-The form of John’s baptism picks up on these prophecies, as well as on the priests’ ordination bath.
+The form of John’s baptism picks up on these prophecies, as well as on the priests’ ordination washing.
 The eschatological promise is that water and spirit will be poured out in order to form a priestly people from the dry ground of old Israel.
 That the Judahites understood the meaning of John’s baptism is shown by the questions they posed to him in John 1:19-28.

 Baptism -- A Self-Administered Rite